Sponsored by HiBid

 However, it won’t allow for downstream visibility (toward the consumer), meaning users within a blockchain won’t be able to see the identity and location of those involved after the stone leaves their custody.

-Gübelin and Everledger said that due to the blockchain’s “resounding success,” they will continue to partner beyond the first phase to develop additional functionalities to the technology past next
+Gübelin and Everledger said that due to the blockchain’s “resounding success,” they will continue to partner beyond the first phase to develop additional functionalities to the technology past next year.
+For example, since some users may have specific requirements for their business, like integration into their database or evaluation tools, add-ons built for the needs of specific users will be developed.

 For additional information about or registration for the Provenance Proof Blockchain, interested parties can reach out via the Provenance Proof website.